Almaghribiyya/Portfolio/README.md

 Or open index.html in your browser

 🛠️ Technologies Used
-HTML5
+HTML5,
-CSS3
+CSS3,
-JavaScript (Vanilla)
+JavaScript (Vanilla),
-TailwindCSS
+TailwindCSS,
 Formspree (Contact Form)

 Built with ❤️ by [Muhammad Rezka Al Maghribi]